Find Affordable College Courses

 $15,208 Average Tuition & Fees

-Rutgers University - Newark came in at #10 in this year’s edition of the Best Value Visual & Performing Arts Schools in New Jersey ranking.
-Located in the city of Newark, Rutgers Newark is a public school with a large student population.
+Rutgers University - Newark landed the #10 spot in the 2023 rankings for the best value visual and performing arts programs.
+Located in the city of Newark, Rutgers Newark is a public college with a fairly large student population.

 The average tuition and fees for an in-state undergraduate at Rutgers Newark are $15,208 a year.
 On average, visual and performing arts graduates from Rutgers Newark take out $25,749 in student loans while working on their degree.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $299.

-Rutgers Newark also made our Best Visual & Performing Arts Schools in New Jersey list, coming in at #5.
+Rutgers Newark not only placed well in our value ranking, but it is also #5 on our Best Visual & Performing Arts Schools in New Jersey list.

 Full Visual & Performing Arts at Rutgers University - Newark Report